The EU's NIS2 Directive

 What about the UK?

 The UK government will be separately updating its cybersecurity legislation.
 A public consultation on proposed measures to improve cyber resilience was launched in January 2022, and the outcome of that published in November 2022.
 More recently the Kings Speech from July 2024 announced the new Cyber Security and Resilience Bill to modernise the existing UK regime.
-The current impressions are that the EU’s approach entails a wider scope and more onerous obligations compared to the UK’s more flexible approach, however the current UK proposals are still rather high level, and we await more details.
+Our current view is that the EU’s approach entails a wider scope and more onerous obligations compared to the UK’s more flexible approach, however the current UK proposals are still rather high level, and we await more details.

 What are the recommended next steps?